Patryk-Foryszewski/RemoteDir/README.md

 ## Usage
 Just create VirtualEnv, install requirements from requirements.txt and pull the project.
-It is ment to be portable so everything should work without any additional actions.
+It is meant to be portable so everything should work without any additional actions.
 You can create executable on your own or download latest version from https://www.remotedir.eu/RemoteDir.exe.